-The Senior Thesis Series presents papers prepared for the course NRM 405-6, Senior Thesis in Natural Resources Management.
+The Senior Thesis Series presents papers prepared for the course Senior Thesis in Natural Resources Management.
 Only those theses that are of exceptional quality are reprinted in this special publication series.
 Students are required to submit a project proposal for approval before proceeding to the thesis.
-The original theses are edited for posting on the SNRAS publications web site.
+The original theses are edited for posting on the SNRE publications web site.

 Senior Thesis 2011-02:"Micro-hardiness Agriculture Zones in the North Star Borough, Alaska: Past and Future Scenarios